What is the best rainwater tank for your property?

 Before we move on to the best rainwater tanks for each scenario, let’s work out your total water harvesting ability.

 Next up, you want to find your local annual rainfall.
-If you’re the kind of person who takes rain water measurements for your home, then you’ll have these figures, if not check with your local council or any neighbours to work out this number in millimetres.
+If you’re the kind of person who takes rainwater measurements for your home, then you’ll have these figures; if not, check with your local council or any neighbors to work out this number in millimeters.

 And finally, it’s time to combine these figures.
-For every 1mm of rainfall and 1m2 of rain harvesting area you have, you will be able to collect 1 litre of rainwater for your water storage.
-As an equation it looks like this:
+For every 1 mm of rainfall and 1 m2 of rain harvesting area you have, you will be able to collect 1 liter of rainwater for your water storage.
+As an equation, it looks like this:

 Annual Local Rainfall (mm) x Rainwater Collection Area (m2)